 Alex was born on September 17, 1993 in Essex.
-His favourite track is Silverstone, and his motorsport hero is Michael Schumacher, "for his single-minded determination to be the best".
-When he's not racing his GP2 car, Alex would love to be driving a lime green Lamborghini Miura SV, preferably with some dance music on the stereo, or perhaps listening to some football commentary on his favourite team, Arsenal.
+His favourite track is Silverstone and his motorsport hero is Michael Schumacher, "for his single-minded determination to be the best".
+When he's not racing, Alex would love to be driving a lime green Lamborghini Miura SV, preferably listening to music or sport on the radio.

 Born: 17th September 1993

 Job description: Racing Driver